At a glance

-Baby's development at 17 weeks pregnant
+What happens at 17 weeks pregnant?

 But the good news is you may start to feel baby moving by now.
 In the early days you’ll just feel little flutters or a bubbly sensation, no it’s not indigestion, it’s baby saying a first little hello.
 If you’re struggling to feel anything don’t worry, it can be weeks before some women get the slightest flutter, and even then it can be very subtle and easily missed.
 Try relaxing in a quiet room and tuning in to your body.